shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

- aspect_ratio | Number| Show images with the specified aspect ratio, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image added_date_end | Date| Show images added before the specified date category | String| Show images with the specified Shutterstock-defined category; specify a category name or ID color | String| Specify either a hexadecimal color in the format '4F21EA' or 'grayscale'; the API groups it into one of 15 color categories and returns images that primarily use that color category contributor | [String]| Show images with the specified contributor names or IDs, allows multiple contributor_country | [Object](.md)| Show images from contributors in one or more specified countries, or start with NOT to exclude a country from the search fields | String| Fields to display in the response; see the documentation for the fields parameter in the overview section
+ aspect_ratio | Number| Show images with the specified aspect ratio, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image added_date_end | Date| Show images added before the specified date category | String| Show images with the specified Shutterstock-defined category; specify a category name or ID color | String| Specify either a hexadecimal color in the format '4F21EA' or 'grayscale'; the API returns images that use similar colors contributor | [String]| Show images with the specified contributor names or IDs, allows multiple contributor_country | [Object](.md)| Show images from contributors in one or more specified countries, or start with NOT to exclude a country from the search fields | String| Fields to display in the response; see the documentation for the fields parameter in the overview section